calebong/calebong.github.io/index.md

         +0.14%
        components.
 Benchmark analyst Mark Miller said he believes the rally is being driven by South Korea-based rival Samsung Electronics Co.
 Ltd.'s
         005930,
-        -0.13%
+        -0.51%
        announcement that it had to "temporarily adjust operations" a its manufacturing facilities in Xi'an, China, had to put its plant Xian, China as a result of the "ongoing COVID-19 situation."
 Miller reiterated the buy rating he's had on Western Digital's stock since at least the past 2 1/2 years, and kept his stock price target at $92, which implies a TK% upside from current levels.
 The stock, which was headed for the highest close since Aug.
 11, has soared 18.7% during its current win streak, which would be the longest since the six-day stretch ended Feb.
 19. The stock's rally Wednesday comes as the SPDR Technology Select Sector
         XLK,
         +0.09%
-       slipped 0.1% while the S&amp;P 500 inched up 0.1%. , Elon Musk sold another $1 billion worth of Tesla Inc. stock Tuesday, as he closes in on his goal of divesting 10% of his stake in the electric-vehicle maker.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       , Tomi Kilgore is MarketWatch's deputy investing and corporate news editor and is based in New York.
+       slipped 0.1% while the S&amp;P 500 inched up 0.1%. , Lynsi Snyder-Ellingson, president of the fast-food chain, lost more than than $1 million on the home, which she bought for $17.4 million nearly a decade ago                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        , Tomi Kilgore is MarketWatch's deputy investing and corporate news editor and is based in New York.
 You can follow him on Twitter @TomiKilgore. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> https://www.foxbusiness.com/economy/champagne-shortage-ahead-of-new-years-eve-as-supply-chain-issues-hit-wine-industry </td>